Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/_index.md

 This game is obviously a variant on the original game [Nine Lives](https://pandaqi.com/nine-lives).

 To most gamers, the idea of trick taking is second nature.
 To people who have never played such a game---or rarely do so---it needs quite some explanation.
 That's why this version didn't become the "original", but rather a spin-off to try for those who think they'll enjoy it.

+This one was also the hardest to make, as my first _five_ attempts were fine and playable, but just felt very mediocre.
+It took a return to one of my favorite card games (Spades) to make it all work.

 Do you have a favorite version of Nine Lives?
 Let me know which one and why!